gorlang/benchmark-utils/readme.md

 ## Features

-Run this from node to show a simple benchmark of javascript functions with stats displayed as histogram in a browser.
+Run this with node to get a simple benchmark of a javascript function with stats displayed as a histogram in a browser window.

 ## Tests